 At The CCD, we are committed to long-term sustainability in event management.
 As the world’s first carbon-neutral constructed convention centre, The CCD has always been future focused and is committed to long-term sustainable excellence and addressing any sustainable development issues.

-Sustainability continues to be an integral part of our core values and is a cornerstone of our five-year corporate plan and strategic initiatives.
+Sustainability continues to be an integral part of our core values and is a cornerstone of our five-year corporate plan, our strategic initiatives and sustainable development objectives.

 We strive towards continuous improvement in our business and event delivery practices, with a view to leading event sustainability in Ireland and exceeding our stakeholders’ and interested parties’ expectations.

-We commit to engage with an influence, where possible, our service partners, contractors and suppliers that share the same values as us around our principles of sustainability.
+We commit to engage with and influence, where possible, our interested parties, including our service partners, contractors and suppliers that share the same values as us around our principles of sustainability.
 They will be made aware of our sustainability policy and how they can support our sustainability objectives.

 From the energy we use, right through to our recycling procedures, we have taken a vested interest in being a green venue throughout and we seek to specialise in hosting sustainable events.

-We commit to our principles of sustainability within our scope of event delivery including, leadership, awareness, inclusivity, communication, integrity, our impact on the community and continual improvement.
+We commit to our principles of sustainability within our scope of event delivery and promote the principles of stewardship, integrity, inclusivity and transparency in all that we do.

-We are committed to promoting positive impacts while identifying and minimising any adverse impacts on the environment.
+We are committed to promoting positive impacts while identifying and minimising any adverse impacts around sustainability.

-Our sustainability objectives will ensure continuous improvement and will be intertwined with the business strategic initiatives.
+Our sustainability objectives will ensure continuous improvement for events and will be intertwined with the business strategic initiatives.

 The CCD will do all that is reasonable to ensure that key sustainability impacts relating to events, procurement, utilities, transport, employees, visitors, delegates and the community in general are assessed and reviewed financially, socially and environmentally.

-We comply with all applicable legal and regulatory, financial and social obligations and other requirements that relate to environmental aspects and we are committed to preventing pollution and reducing any adverse impact of our operations on the environment.
+We comply with all applicable legal and regulatory, financial and social obligations and other requirements that relate to sustainable aspects and we are committed to preventing pollution and reducing any adverse impact of our operations on the environment or the community.

-The Convention Centre Dublin’s (CCD) aim is to fulfil the objectives outlined in this Statement of Policy by way of proactive management.
-We aim to provide a safe and healthy work environment for all of our staff in The CCD and offices, Service Providers, sub-contractors and other third parties including patrons/visitors/members of the public.
+At The Convention Centre Dublin (The CCD) we aim to provide a safe and healthy work environment for all of our staff in The CCD including those working from home, our Service Providers, sub-contractors and other third parties including patrons/visitors/members of the public.